bdyer64/BoardGameInserts/FrosthavenV2/README.md

 ### Envelopes Box

 In order to make everything fit I had to make the lid of the envelope box thinner.
-It's a little flimsier than I would like but it works OK and you don't have to open this box very often so it should be OK.
+It's a little flimsier than I would like but it works OK and you don't have to open this box very often so it should be fine.
 I might try a box that the envelopes slide in from the side, but for now this works.

 ![Envelopes Box](https://github.com/bdyer64/BoardGameInserts/blob/main/FrosthavenV2/Images/EnvelopesBox.jpg)